CakePHP-Bootstrap/cakephp-bootstrap3-helpers/README.md

 If you want a component but you don't really know how to do, do not hesitate to contact me!

+**Warning:** Works only with CakePHP 2.x!

+<i>Looking for CakePHP 3.0 helpers?
+Check it out! https://github.com/Holt59/cakephp3-bootstrap3-helpers (Work in progress)</i>

 How to use?
 ===========